 First, each field of action and the overall situation will be analysed.
 In further steps we will identify objectives, make decisions and agree on a strategy that will allow us to achieve these goals.

-More about the Entrepreneur-Strategy you will find in my books “Lernen von den Champions (2001 and 2004) and “Der Unternehmer als Chef, Manager und Privatperson” (2006).
+More about the Entrepreneur-Strategy you will find in Peter May’s books “Lernen von den Champions (2001 and 2004) and “Der Unternehmer als Chef, Manager und Privatperson” (2006).